 Clo and I are following a few TV series, some of them police-related ones like C.S.I Las Vegas.
 While these series provide a rather entertaining way to spend one hour, I’m increasingly having a gripe about them.

 They surreptitiously instill a few dangerous equations in one’s mind.
 Watch closely, and you’ll notice that only culprits ask for a lawyer, for example.
-Innocent suspects just cooperate without the slighest need of following correct police procedures, like the right to a lawyer, the right to remain silent, or the right to refuse anarchic searches.
+Innocent suspects just cooperate without the slighest need of following correct police procedures, like the right to a lawyer, the right to remain silent, or the right to refuse unlawful searches.

 The ones who refuse any of these are always culprits in the end.
 There’s a subliminal message for you, couch potatoe: why do you refuse to cooperate if you have nothing to hide?
 Your lack of transparency makes you look guilty.

 This isn’t limited to C.S.I., other series, like N.C.I.S, even push the concept a bit further, often evoquing the Patriot Act to remember watchers that if you don’t comply, they just have two words to say to be able to disappear you to Guantanamo: « Terrorist suspect ».
 Say goodbye to trials, lawyers, and any sort of human justice.
 You’d better not get in the way and let go of your rights if you’re innocent.
 As an innocent, you have nothing to hide, right?

 All of these examples may seem a bit US-centric, although I’m french — I don’t watch French TV series often, mainly because they’re mostly crap.
 But from the little I watched, it seems the same applies to them — just translated to french and using (bypassing) our own laws.